 Undergraduates majoring in Art History gain a broad knowledge of visual art forms across a wide range of media, cultures, and time periods.
 An interdisciplinary field by nature, art history deepens our understanding of and connection to human imagination and aspiration.
 Its methods explore questions of aesthetics, literature, philosophy, religion, economics, and socio-political structures, expressed in the art of cultures both near and distant.
 Students build perceptual, intellectual, and practical skills to look closely, read critically, research deeply, and write comprehensively in an increasingly visual and creative world.
 University of Georgia art history graduates have gone on to further graduate study in Art History, History, Law, and Information Sciences and to careers in museums, galleries, auction houses, writing and publishing, teaching, public relations, the fashion industry, and community engagement.

-In the AB in Studio Art (proposed name change in 2016 to Interdisciplinary Art & Design AB) program, students are exposed to a variety of media and techniques associated with studio art disciplines, yet have the flexibility to build a more interdisciplinary degree program with more elective coursework outside of Art.
+The AB in Interdisciplinary Art & Design program (formerly the AB in Studio Art)exposed to a variety of media and techniques across the studio art disciplines, yet have the flexibility to build a more interdisciplinary degree program with more elective coursework outside of Art.
 Students pursuing the AB will understand the non-verbal language of art and design in terms of artistic principles and application, will be able to organize visual elements both rationally and intuitively according to understood artistic principles, and will become familiar with the major achievements in the history of art and visual culture.
 The program requires 27 hours in studio art beyond the Studio Art Core coursework (Area VI of the core curriculum) that must be completed by all students wishing to pursue the AB in Studio Art.

 Thus, the AB in Studio Art major requires a total of 42 hours of studio art and design courses.
 In addition to ARHI 2400, Art History II: Baroque to Modern, students must take six (6) hours of art history coursework.
 Required electives include a literature course and a foreign language through level three.
 The AB program in Studio Art is intended for students who want more flexibility in building an interdisciplinary degree program with increased choice in their academic and elective courses over a wider range of disciplines and offerings than is afforded by the BFA programs in Art and Design.